 Now, like all services and products, while the Ooma Telo has a lot going for it – there are quite a few drawbacks worth noting as well.
 While different users will find issues with different aspects and features, or lack of, we decided to focus mainly on the most glaring drawbacks, and those that were felt universally amongst most current users.
 If considering an Ooma Telo, not one of these alone should be enough to make you reconsider – as most drawbacks are expected to come with such a low-price point.

 1. Turns Out, There Might Be Monthly Fees

 Users will still have to pay a bit for a regulatory compliance fee, 911 service fee, a Federal Universal Service Charge, and possible state or local taxes.
-Ooma does not hide this and makes it a point to include in their FAQ knowledge base and even provides a useful tax calculator for users to estimate how much they might have to fork over in monthly taxes.
+Ooma does not hide this and makes it a point to include in their FAQ knowledge base and even provides a useful tax calculator for users to estimate how much they might have to fork over in applicable taxes.